dreking/excel-import/readme.md

 # Import Excel Data

-This project is build to handle all backend logic of manipulating excel files
+This project is build to handle all backend logic of manipulating excel files and saving in MySQL

 # Prerequisites